DMOJ/online-judge/README.md

 The problem view has been redesigned for better usability:
 *   **Split-View Interface**: Resizable panes for the problem description and code editor.
 *   **Fullscreen Mode**: A distraction-free coding experience.
-*   **State Persistence**: Editor content is preserved across reloads and navigation using local storage and bfcache integration.

 ### Administrative Tools
 New commands and UI enhancements to simplify management: